witchdrash/UglyMapper/README.md

 I will probably extend this further, when I need to use constructors with parameters, or to nest configurations.

 ##Factory Class
-When instantiated the factory class needs to be provided with a list of mapping configurations, from there the mapping class can be used to to map, when called it will map, if it knows how to, otherwise an exception of type `NoMappingExistsException` will be thrown.
+When instantiated the factory class needs to be provided with a list of mapping configurations, from there the factory class can be used to to map, using the method call `factoryMapper.Map<TFrom,TTo>(TFrom toMapFrom)`, if it knows how to, otherwise an exception of type `NoMappingExistsException` will be thrown.

-When using the factory class it's very easy to use nested mapping classes.
+To allow easy nesting of Mapping Configurations use the factory, as it will pass itself into the Mapping Configuration, providing access to the full set of mappers.

 ##Examples